neverRare/stick-docs/features.md

 -- stick's float is 64-bit floating point number
 ```

-As mentioned in [Very narrowed types](#very-narrowed-types), operation between numbers with interval type would also have result with narrowed type.
+As mentioned in [Very narrowed types](#very-narrowed-types), operation between numbers with range type would also have result with narrowed type.

 ```stick
 fn foo(bar: i[=0..10], baz: i[=5..10])